Celebrate National Physical Fitness & Sports MonthPrint Page

 - Community fitness fair or family fitness night.

-- Walk-a-thon, where students raise money and use the funds raised to purchase physical activity equipment.
+- Walk-a-thon, where children raise money and use the funds raised to purchase physical activity equipment.

 - Fitness circuit course.